VintageWatchstraps Logo

 Automatic watches, which are constantly being wound while they are worn, have a mainspring that is designed to slip in the spring barrel when it is fully wound to avoid over straining the winding mechanism.
 The grease used has to be the correct grease to allow just the right amount of slippage.
 If the grease dries out and the spring can't slip, then the automatic winding mechanism can damage itself or the barrel; another good reason for getting a watch serviced regularly.

-There is a common misunderstanding about the purpose of stop work such as the Maltese Cross or Geneva mechanism.
+There is a common misunderstanding about the purpose of stop work used with a going barrel such as the Maltese Cross or Geneva mechanism.
 It is often said that its purpose is to limit the operating range of the spring to its middle part, to prevent the spring from unwinding beyond a point where it becomes too weak and causes the watch to loose accuracy.
 This is not correct.

-The purpose of stop work is to prevent the barrel being further wound at the end of winding.
+The principal purpose of stop work is to prevent the barrel being further wound at the end of winding.
 This is to avoid the high torque caused when the mainspring is wound tightly around its arbor.
-But of course, by limiting the number of turns the barrel can make, the stop work will stop the barrel turning, and hence stop the watch, before the spring is fully unwound.
+But of course, by limiting the number of turns the barrel can make, the stop work will stop the barrel turning before the spring is fully unwound, thereby stopping the watch.
 This is a consequence of the design rather than its primary purpose.

-Rather than preventing a loss of accuracy, stopping a watch results in a total loss of accuracy, which is a great inconvenience and annoyance to the owner.
+Rather than preventing a loss of accuracy, stopping a watch results in a total loss of accuracy, which is an inconvenience and annoyance to the owner.

 As the mainspring of a going barrel (i.e. no fusee) unwinds, its torque reduces and the amplitude of the balance also reduces.
 With a manually wound watch this usually happens every 24 hours, between when it is fully wound and when it is run down before it is next fully wound.
 The effect of this variation in amplitude between fully wound and run down on timekeeping is minimised by making the balance and balance spring assembly as near to "isochronous" as possible, within the normal operating range of the mainspring.